 Wednesday nights were always spaghetti nights with the family, pre covid of course, at my grandparents.
-Since quarantine Andy and I try to continue our pasta Wednesdays!
+Since quarantine I try to continue pasta Wednesdays!
 This past week, spaghetti with a red sauce and meatballs were on the menu.
 I took the recipe mom that taught me ( and that grandpa taught her) and used what I had in my pantry and kitchen for a delicious meal!

 Here is what I used, but you can use any variety of canned tomato sauce, puree, diced or crushed tomatoes!
 Use whatever you have in your pantry!

 - Frozen Meatballs

 - 1 onion, chopped

 - 6 oz. can tomato paste